Fredmomo/Fredmomo.github.io/src/content/blog/post4.md

 2. Define option list, which lead to state transfer.
 3. Using _dp_ to define state transfer equation using mathematical induction.

+Generally two common approach for iteration would be:

+1. Top-down approach with recurrsion, remember to use an array `memo` to memorize along the way (`if memo[i] != special_value; return memo[i]`).
+2. Bottom-up approach with iteration, this way is to build up the dp array from the base case.

 To be noted that usually 2d dp table couples with bottom-up iteration, memoization array couples with top-down recurssion.

 Some related Leetcode problems: